ros2/design/articles/actions.md

 For example, in Python the code from the generated definitions should be in the module `action` instead of `srv` and `msg`.
 In C++, the generated code should be in the namespace and folder `action` instead of `srv` and `msg`.

+### Visibility of Action Services and Topics

+In ROS 1 `rostopic list` would show all action topics in its output.
+In ROS 2 `ros2 topic list` and `ros2 service list` will not show topics and services used by actions by default.
+The can still be shown by passing an option to the commands to show hidden services and topics.

 ## Action Interface Definition

 Actions are specified using a form of the ROS Message IDL.